 1. Hot Water and Soap: Run your faucet until the water is very hot.
 Then close your drain!
 If your drain doesn’t come with a stopper of some sort, take a small plate and turn it upside down over the drain - we don't want you to lose your earrings!
 Take a small amount of liquid soap and rub it over the diamonds and the gold surface.
-Make sure your soap doesn’t have any abrasives (i.e. Comet) Then, wipe it gently with your fingers until you have removed all the “gunk” that has accumulated on your earring.
+Make sure your soap doesn’t have any abrasives (i.e. Comet).
+Then, wipe gently with your fingers until you have removed all the “gunk” that has accumulated on your earring.
 If you are able, use a soft eyebrow brush or mini-toothbrush to remove the dirt under the diamonds.
 Then, run the hot water over the earring until all the soap is gone and the diamonds have a shiny appearance and the gold is clean.
 Don’t use paper towels or anything paper to dry the earrings, because they have very small abrasive material in them.
-Use the softest cloth you can find, like flannel, and make sure it’s clean.
+Use the softest cloth you can find, and make sure it’s clean.
 You don’t want anything in the cloth to scratch the surface of the gold.
-Again, don’t touch the surface of the diamonds with your fingers as the diamonds will take the oil right off your finger and then it will be on the surface of the diamond and begin to accumulate dirt again.

-3. Take to a local jeweler: Ask him/her to clean them.
-They will put your hoop earrings in a special cleaning solution that will vibrate while the earrings are suspended in the warm solution.
-Then after a few minutes, the jeweler will gently hold the earring in rubber-tipped tweezers and put them under a stream of steam that comes out of a professional steam machine.
-Then, the hoops will be dried with a gentle cloth and brought back to you nice and shiny.
-This should be a free service.
-Make sure the person who is going to clean your jewelry has had experience doing it and was not just hired last week.
+3. Take to a local jeweler: Ask your local jeweler to clean it.
+They will put your jewelry in a special cleaning solution that will vibrate while it is suspended in the warm solution.
+Then after a few minutes, the jeweler will gently hold the jewelry in rubber-tipped tweezers and put it under a stream of steam that comes out of a professional steam machine.
+Then the jewelry will be dried with a gentle cloth and brought back to you nice and shiny.

 Remember, in order for you to be at your best, your jewelry must also be at its best.
-Using one of these three methods to clean your diamond hoop earrings will keep them looking radiant and brilliant, and will almost guarantee that all eyes will be on you and your beautiful diamond hoops the next time you step into the room.
-For more information and fashion inspiration, make sure you check out our unique collection of diamond hoop earrings!
+Using one of these three methods to clean your diamond hoop earrings will keep them looking radiant and brilliant.